-The term 'UniCredit Bulbank' is included in the Trading edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+'UniCredit Bulbank' is explained in detail and with examples in the Investments edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 UniCredit Bulbank proves to be the biggest bank in the Republic of Bulgaria.
 Until 1994, this state-controlled and -operated bank bore the name of the Bulgarian Foreign Trade Bank or BFTB.
 It was in 2007 that the UniCredit Bulbank became formed when Bulbank, Hebros Bank, and Biochim merged together as individual subsidiaries of UniCredit Group from Italy.

 Bulgarian Foreign Trade Bank first arose in 1964 in its headquarters of Sofia, Bulgaria.
 The at the time completely state-owned and -founded bank held an initial paid in capital of 40 million Bulgarian leva when it opened.
 This proved to be a large sum of capital in this day and age.
 At the time under the heyday of the communists in Bulgaria it specialized in foreign finance and foreign trade payments.

 The bank realized that to effectively pursue foreign trade and finance, it needed several well placed good international branches.
 The bank then began to open important representative offices in London, Vienna, and Frankfurt throughout the subsequent decades.
 In 2015, the operation boasted substantially greater assets amounting to nearly 9 billion Euros and 2015 era equity of nearly 13 billion Euros.